Jelly-Pudding/ereddicator/README.md

    - After creation, the client_id is the string under "personal use script".
 For example, it may look like this: "AE9-zURLEvI1pze_rqH4Iw".
    - The client_secret is what appears next to "secret".
 It will look like this: "ZeqnEO_F21BrzzgOpb_es4kOfbhTww"
 3. Create a file named `reddit_credentials.ini` in the same directory as the script.
-4. Add your Reddit API credentials to the file in the following format:
+4. Add your Reddit API credentials to the file in one of the following formats:
+   **For traditional Reddit accounts:**
    ```
    [reddit]
    client_id = YOUR_CLIENT_ID